Feb 18, 2021

-- Stoves And Fireplaces : How many fireplaces or woodstoves does the house have?
-Are they wood buring or gas?
+- Stoves And Fireplaces : How many fireplaces does the house have?
+Are they wood burning or gas?

 - Unique House Features : Does the house have unique features such as a pool, hot tub, custom built appliances or other other features?

 - Distance To Fire Hydrant : How far is the closest fire hydrant?
-What is the distance to the nearest responding fire department (municipal or volunteer)?
+What is the distance to the nearest responding municipal or volunteer fire department?

 - Additional Structures : Are there any other structures on the property such as garages, sheds or barns?

 4) Review Your Insurance

 You need to review the full document carefully once your insurer sends over the details.
 Make sure you know what it will cover and what is excluded.
 If you have questions, make sure that you speak with your advisor.
 Don't leave any questions unanswered.